wp-plugins/zanto/readme.txt

 * Intergrated support for domain mapping for the language switcher when using the domain mapping plugin
 * Improved interface to better suite the wordpress admin (some interfaces were not displaying properly in version 3.8)
 * Fixed Language switcher settings being over-written when general settings are saved

+== Upgrade Notice ==

+= 0.2.0 =
+Upgrade to fix all bugs from the previous version and better integration with the domain mapping plugin.